Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 credit: the University of Luxembourg

-What’s more, as the team shared, “instead of using the MikroTik antenna to connect to an access point, we used it to create our own ad-hoc network, a mesh network, that allowed us to have all robots to be connected directly to each other in a decentralized manner.
+What’s more, as the team shared with us, “instead of using the MikroTik antenna to connect to an access point, we used it to create our own ad-hoc network, a mesh network, that allowed us to have all robots to be connected directly to each other in a decentralized manner.
 Additionally, each rover could then act as a relay to extend the range of the network if necessary.”
 While such a solution isn’t much of an advantage for terrestrial applications given there’s a good network infrastructure on Earth, the team is working on a space scenario, one that more closely reflects the way a multi-robot system would work on the Moon, where no network infrastructure exists.

 The winner of the Space Resources Challenge 2022